Socialist Kshama Sawant declares victory in tightly contested Seattle City Council race

 Friday’s votes extended leads for District 1 incumbent Lisa Herbold, Tammy Morales in District 2, District 5 incumbent Debora Juarez, Dan Strauss in District 6 and Andrew Lewis in District 7.
 Lewis trailed Tuesday but passed Jim Pugel on Thursday.

-Staff reporter Daniel Beekman contributed to this report.
+Seattle Times staff reporter Dan Beekman contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.